-Table 4 - Classification of likelihood of low temperature occurrence
+Table 4 - Classification of likelihood of low temperature occurrence reasons noted in 8.8.

-Low Temperature Likelihood Level Туре L2 High Thermal Ballast (HTB) Vaporisers such as water bath vaporiser, heated by steam, fuel fired or electric power.
-Fan assisted vaporiser or ambient air vaporiser with trim heater or switchover system.
-L1 Ambient air vaporiser without switchover system.

-NOTE - Low thermal Ballast Vaporisers are specifically excluded from table 4 and tables 6.1, 6.2, and 6.3 for the reasons noted in section 8.8.
+Low Temperature Likelihood Level Туре L2 L2 High Thermal Ballast (HTB) as defined in 5 L1 Ambient air vaporiser without switchover system.
+NOTE - LTB Vaporisers are specifically excluded from table 4 and tables 6.1, 6.2, and 6.3 for the